-National Flag: Five-star red flag, length and width proportion: 3:2.
+National flag: Five-star red flag, with a length and width proportion of 3:2

-Location: In East Asia, by the west Pacific Ocean.
+Location: In East Asia, by the western Pacific Ocean

-Territory area: 9.6 million square km, second to Russia and Canada.
+Territory area: 9.6 million square km, third only to Russia and Canada.

 Currency: Renmibin (RMB) yuan